infinitelambda/carbon-analytics/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
-#  SusAn
+#  Carbon Analytics Package

-SusAn is a sustainability analytics tool that works with a [free emissions dataset](insert-Snowflake-data-marketplace-link) to estimate your organisation's greenhouse gas emissions from various common business activities such as office use and transportation.
+This package helps companies analyse their carbon emissions.
+It works in combination with a free supplementary dataset to estimate your organisation's greenhouse gas emissions from various common business activities such as office use and transportation.

+The dataset is currently in private preview and can be requested by emailing nina@infinitelambda.com and providing your Snowflake account ID, including the region.

 ## Models
 These are the final models the package produces.
 There are also some staging and intermediate models not listed here.

+You can access the full documentation by running `dbt docs generate` and then `dbt docs serve` after following the Getting Started steps below.

 | **model**                                            |  **description**                                         |
 | ---------------------------------------------------- | -------------------------------------------------------- |